GRamasike/-Mini-Project-One-Property24-/README.md

 # 📌 Property 24 SQL Mini Project – Task Overview Data Engineering

-# 📓 Project Background
+# 🏘️ Project Background
 This project focuses on exploring and analysing a large residential property dataset using SQL.
-The dataset simulates a real estate platform similar to Property21, containing approximately 100 000 property records across all nine provinces of South Africa.
+The dataset simulates a real estate platform similar to Property21, containing approximately 100 000 property records across all nine provinces of South Africa.<br>

+The goal of this project is to practice data exploration and querying using SQL without modifying the dataset.

 # 🎯Your Task
 Your task is to use SQL to explore, filter, and analyse the data using SELECT queries.
 You are NOT required to modify the data or insert new records.